Jahans3/react-native-xhr-fetch/README.md

     async makeRequestWithOwnXHR () {
         this._xhr = new XMLHttpRequest();

-        const response = await responsePromise: xhrFetch('https://my-api.mysite.com', {
+        // Calling xhrFetch will both open and send the request const response = await responsePromise: xhrFetch('https://my-api.mysite.com', {
             method: 'GET',
             XHR: myXhr // Pass your instance - this is completely optional, will create own instance if none if passed